helm/helm-2to3/README.md

-      --kube-context string      name of the kubeconfig context to use --kubeconfig string        path to the kubeconfig file -l, --label string             label to select Tiller resources by (default "OWNER=TILLER") -n, --name string              the release name.
+      --kube-context string      name of the kubeconfig context to use --kubeconfig string        path to the kubeconfig file -l, --label string             label to select Tiller resources by (default "OWNER=TILLER") --name string              the release name.
 When it is specified, the named release and its versions will be removed only.
 Should not be used with other cleanup operations
       --release-cleanup          if set, release data cleanup performed -s, --release-storage string   v2 release storage type/object.
 It can be 'secrets' or 'configmaps'.
 This is only used with the 'tiller-out-cluster' flag (default "secrets")
       --tiller-cleanup           if set, Tiller cleanup performed